sawyerhunt12/supermarket_sales/README.md

 ## Conclusion

 This analysis provides actionable insights for supermarket management to optimize operations, improve sales strategies, and enhance customer experience.

+This data was sourced from Kaggle, which can be found here: https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/data